Mindy Cohn: Personal life

 Mindy Cohn is a breast cancer survivor, having been diagnosed with it in 2012 and was declared cancer-free in 2017.
+She announced her cancer went into remission in late April 2026 and later stated she beat it again in May of the same year.
 Cohn is a strong supporter of the LGBT community and has stated that she is proud to be a "fag hag".
 She has a degree in cultural anthropology from Loyola Marymount University and is a founding member of the weSpark cancer support center.